 Poopdeck Pappy has one, which is an instrumental version of his song from "My Pop, My Pop".

 Danger Mouse had two notable leitmotifs—a soft jazz rendition of the theme in opening scenes where he gets his assignment from Colonel K, and a silly lilting rendition when something, well, silly happens.

-'Victor And Hugo' - Bunglers In Crime' also had variation on the theme tune within the episodes.
-A slower stealthy version for when sneaky work was underway, a cool piano like version and a slightly sadder version for when the brothers inevitably failed at something.
+'Victor And Hugo' - Bunglers In Crime' also had variations on the theme tune within the episodes.
+Among severeal bars cropping up in otherwise unique passages, there was a slower stealthy version of the theme for when sneaky work was underway, a cool piano like version for calm moments and a slightly sadder version for when the brothers inevitably failed at something.

 Avenger Penguins Almost any time Doom Tower is first shown in an episode a long eerie sting is heard.
 Also a sinister but slightly comical sting for whenever Mr. Doom laughs madly to close a scene.
 Any appearance of the Slush City ice cream parlour starts with an upbeat bouncy little sting.